-cToM is not the exclusive source for Complex Order information from the Exchange.
-It is a business decision of market participants whether to subscribe to cToM or not.
-Market participants that choose not to subscribe to cToM can derive much, if not all, of the same information from other Exchange sources, including, for example, the MIAX Order Feed ("MOR").18 The following cToM information is included in MOR: the Exchange's best bid and offer for a complex strategy, with aggregate size, based on displayable orders in the complex strategy on the Exchange; the identification of the complex strategies currently trading on the Exchange; and the status of securities underlying the complex strategy (e.g., halted, open, or resumed).
+to cToM can derive much, if not all, of the same information from other Exchange sources, including, for example, the MIAX Order Feed ("MOR").20 The following cToM information is included in MOR: the Exchange's best bid and offer for a complex strategy, with aggregate size, based on displayable orders in the complex strategy on the Exchange; the identification of the complex strategies currently trading on the Exchange; and the status of securities underlying the complex strategy (e.g., halted, open, or resumed).
 In addition to MOR, complex strategy last sale information can be derived from ToM.
 Specifically, market participants may deduce that last sale information for multiple trades in related options series with the same timestamps disseminated via ToM are likely part of a Complex Order transaction and last sale.